What is the Windows desktop.ini file and can I delete it?

 Is this file a virus?

 No, this file is not a virus.
-However, there have been a few viruses that exploit the capabilities of the desktop.ini file.
+However, there are a few viruses that exploit the capabilities of the desktop.ini file.
 If you're concerned about this file being infected, scan it with an antivirus program.